mordredp/wololo/README.md

 ```
 ## Usage with Docker

 This project includes [Dockerfile (based on Alpine)](./Dockerfile) and [docker-compose.yml](./docker-compose.yml) files which you can use to build the image for your platform and run it using the docker compose file.
-If interested, I also have alternate [Dockerfile (based on Debian)](.Debian_Dockerfile).
-Both of these Dockerfile are tested to run on Raspberry Pi Docker CE.
+The Dockerfile is tested to build an image on a Raspberry Pi.
 If you want to use this application as-is, you will only need to download these two docker-related files to get started.
 The docker file will grab the code and compile it for your platform.

 > I could not get this to run using Docker's bridged network.
 The only way I was able to make it work was to use host network for the docker container.
 See this [https://github.com/docker/for-linux/issues/637](https://github.com/docker/for-linux/issues/637) for details.